SergSlon/Efika_Nova_Framework/README-DEV.md

 ### Documentation

 Classes need to have copyright information and class description.
-Methods, consts and properties need to documented as well.
+Methods, constants and properties need to documented as well.